 Comment on how you will be prepared to care for multiple medical issues: Click here to enter text.

-If the water temperature is below 72° F, will you be prepared to deal with cold water medical issues: All boats have warm blankets and hypothermia blankers Persons can warm up in the ambulance.
+If the water temperature is below 72° F, will you be prepared to deal with cold water medical issues: yes.
+All boats have warm blankets and hypothermia blankers.
+Persons can warm up in the ambulance.
+Persons can be driven to the hospital in case of emergency.

 Thermal Plan for Warm Water Swims